linode/docs/docs/applications/configuration-management/getting-started-with-ansible/index.md

 ## Next Steps

 1. Now that you've installed and configured Ansible, you can begin to use Playbooks to manage your Linodes' configurations.
-Our [Using Ansible Playbooks for Configuration Management](/docs/applications/configuration-management/running-ansible-playbooks/) guide will demonstrate a basic web server set up using an Ansible Playbook.
+Our [Automate Server Configuration with Ansible Playbooks](/docs/applications/configuration-management/running-ansible-playbooks/) guide will demonstrate a basic web server set up using an Ansible Playbook.

 1. You can also reference a number of [example playbooks](https://github.com/ansible/ansible-examples) on Ansible's GitHub account to a see a variety of implementations.